Some of the fine folks I’ve gotten to work with.

 Meeting deadlines is what I do.
 I honed my illustration chops in newspapers; I’m a master of the quick turnaround.
 Whether it’s knocking out pirates and sharks for Duracell, box-top skunks and porcupines for the Would You Rather? series of games, character and environment concepts for Disney Interactive, or a bunch of player caricatures for an ESPN: The Magazine article—the project will be delivered on time.

 Animation is a passion.
-I’m the assistant animation director with Minnow Mountain on The Tornante Company’s Amazon production Undone (September 2019).
+I’m the assistant animation director with Minnow Mountain on The Tornante Company’s Amazon production Undone (October 2019).
 I was an animation lead for Richard Linklater’s A Scanner Darkly.
 It was one of the best times of my life working with the amazing staff we had, the director himself, and the producers and team at Warner Independent.
-Character design and sequential storytelling are what I have to offer the industry.
+Directing, character design and sequential storytelling are what I have to offer the industry.

 It’s important to be part of the community.
 Giving back and mentoring is crucial for those of us who have been doing this for a while.
 Aside from my involvement in social media, I’ve taught at the university level, spoken to elementary and high school classrooms, and am part of informal industry groups across the city.
 In that vein, in October 2016 I took over the mantle Illustrator Coordinator for the Austin chapter of The Society of Children’s Book Writer and Illustrators.
 (A vibrant community of writers and illustrators.)